 I wrote earlier about the difference between SNPs and STRs.
 But how do these mutations compare to one another as genealogical tools?
-All Y chromosome mutations occur at the birth of a man and pass to his sons who, in turn, pass them on to their sons.
+All Y chromosome mutations occur at the birth of a man, who passes them to his sons who, in turn, pass them on to their sons.
 But STR mutations are rather flaky in that they can mutate regularly through the generations.
 Still, they remain effective in placing testers into general groups according to the number of shared mismatches.
 You can see this at the Cooley DNA Project.
 The fewer the mismatches, the closer the likely relationship.
 The greater the number of mismatches, the older the connection.
 It's called genetic distance and can be used to broadly estimate when the most recent common ancestor (MRCA) might have lived.
 SNP mutations, however, can nail it; they pass through hundreds of generations without change, allowing the population geneticist, as well as the genetic genealogist, to obtain a more accurate fix on the MRCA.
 But let's first start by looking closer to home.
 Not only to the descendants of John Cooley (c1738-1811) but to the present time.
 We'll reach down deep into the bottom of the barrel — me — and work our way into the past.

 I'm a mutant.
 The STRs (Short Tandem Repeats) at the Cooley DNA Project show that all CF01 testers, save me, have 33 repeats of TTTC at DYS449.
 I have 34 repeats.
 Testing my father's sample for the marker, I found that he also had 33 repeats at that location.
 In other words, the sperm cell that created me — and it would have been very much alone among its mates — had an additional repeat of TTTC.
 And I have a second STR that varies from the CF01 modal (the average results of all participants).
 Testing for that one, too, it turns out that my father also had the mutation.
 This repeat was either born with Dad in 1925 or passed down to him from his father.
 I refer to it here as DYS609=15.
 W know little of its origin.
 John Cooley of c1738 did not have it, but neither did his son Edward.
 We know that because a collateral line from Edward doesn't possess it.
 Therefore, the additional repeat came into the lineage between 1789, the birth of John's grandson John, and 1925.